Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Percentage of damage required for assistant rewards.
 			// 3rd number = Percentage of damage required for teammate rewards.
 			"Reward Percentage"			"10.0,10.0,10.0"

+			// The visual effects displayed for rewards.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 31
+			// --
+			// 0: OFF
+			// 1: Screen color
+			// 2: Glow outline (Only available in Left 4 Dead 2.)
+			// 3: Body color
+			// 8: Particle effect
+			// 16: Looping voiceline
+			// --
+			// 1st number = Visual effect for killers.
+			// 2nd number = Visual effect for assistants.
+			// 3rd number = Visual effect for teammates.
+			"Reward Visual"				"31,31,31"

 			// The action duration to reward to survivors.
 			// Note: This setting can be used for standard Tanks.